davisRoman/git_dag/intro_to_the_dag.md

 - It automatically created the branch and switched over to a new branch 'bugfix'

-- Oops forgot to add my one argument constructor.
-Add the following to hellworld.java and commit
+- Oops I see the issue!
+We forgot to add my one argument constructor.
+- Add the following to hellworld.java and commit:

 ```
    ...